TheodoreHua/AlreadyClaimedNotifier/README.md

 **This is an unofficial program and is not officially endorsed by the Transcribers of Reddit; they are in no way involved with this program and are not liable for any matters relating to it.**

+*This program serves to assist you by sending you notifications when the post you claimed was already claimed.
+You should not solely rely on this program and continue to be cautious when claiming and finishing posts.
+I take no liablity for any issues that happen as a result of using this program*

 Also known as ACN, this program sends a notification to the user when it detects a comment reply stating that the post their doing has already been claimed.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those who don't want to summon an angry mod...